doujiang24/lua-resty-kafka/README.md

                 local key = "key"
                 local message = "halo world"

-                local cli = client:new(broker_list)
+                -- usually we do not use this library directly local cli = client:new(broker_list)
                 local brokers, partitions = cli:fetch_metadata("test")
                 if not brokers then